- Rail Trail

 Rail line history

-The Gawler to Angaston line was officially opened in 1911.
-Railway authorities commissioned a special school train that carried 1258 children for the opening.
+The Gawler to Angaston line was officially opened in 1911 to much fanfare.
+The Railway Authorities commissioned a special school train for the opening, which carried 1258 children.

-In 1917 the line was extended northeast to Truro and later a further branch was added to Penrice Quarry about 6 km from Nuriootpa.
+In 1917 the line was extended further north east from Nuriootpa to Truro and later a further branch off this to Penrice Quarry about 6km from Nuriootpa.

-Regular commuter passenger services were withdrawn in 1968 and no passenger services have used the line since 2003, when the Barossa Wine Train was withdrawn.
+Regular commuter passenger services were withdrawn in 1968 and no passenger services have used the line since 2003, with the withdrawal of the Barossa Wine Train.